awsdocs/amazon-connect-admin-guide/doc_source/logging-using-cloudtrail.md

 Amazon Connect is integrated with AWS CloudTrail, a service that provides a record of the Amazon Connect API calls that a user, role, or AWS service makes\.
 CloudTrail captures Amazon Connect API calls as events\.
 All public Amazon Connect APIs support CloudTrail\.

-**Note**
-Events from the Amazon Connect admin console aren't recorded in CloudTrail\.
-If you have a custom integration that uses the Amazon Connect API, those events will be logged\.

 Using the information that CloudTrail collects, you can identify a specific request to an Amazon Connect API, the IP address of the requester, the requester's identity, the date and time of the request, and so on\.
 If you configure a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket\.
 If you don't configure a trail, you can view the most recent events in **Event History** in the CloudTrail console\.

 For more information about CloudTrail, including how to configure and enable it, see [Creating a Trail For Your AWS Account](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) and [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.